Vegetarianism and religion: Modern day

-In modern India, the food habits of Hindus vary according to their community or caste and according to regional traditions.
+In modern India the food habits of Hindus vary according to their community or caste and according to regional traditions.
 Hindu vegetarians usually eschew eggs but consume milk and dairy products, so they are lacto-vegetarians.

-According to a survey of 2006, vegetarianism is weak in coastal states and strong in landlocked northern and western states and among Brahmins in general, 85% of whom are lacto-vegetarians.
-In 2018, a study from Economic and Political Weekly showed that as few as one third of upper-caste Indians could be vegetarian.
+According to a survey from 2006, vegetarianism is low in coastal states and high in landlocked northern and western states and among Brahmins in general, 85% of whom are lacto-vegetarians.
+In 2018 a study in Economic and Political Weekly showed that as few as one-third of upper-caste Indians could be vegetarian.

-Many coastal inhabitants are fish eaters.
-In particular, Bengali Hindus have romanticized fishermen and the consumption of fish through poetry, literature, and music.
+Many coastal inhabitants are fish-eaters.
+In particular, Bengali Hindus have romanticised fishermen and the consumption of fish through poetry, literature, and music.
 Hindus who eat meat are encouraged to eat Jhatka meat.

 Animal sacrifice in Hinduism

 Animal sacrifice in Hinduism (sometimes known as Jhatka Bali) is the ritual killing of an animal in Hinduism.
-Majority of the sects of Hinduism like Vaishnavas, Shaivas, Smartas, Swaminarayan, Lingayat, Ganapatya, and so forth condemn animal sacrifice and consider it a sin.
+The majority of the sects of Hinduism like Vaishnavas, Shaivas, Smartas, Swaminarayan, Lingayat, Ganapatya, and so forth condemn animal sacrifice and consider it a sin.
 Only Shakta tradition has a custom of animal sacrifice.
 The ritual sacrifice normally forms part of a festival to honour a Hindu god.
-For example, in Nepal the Hindu goddess Gadhimai, is honoured every five years with the slaughter of 250,000 animals.
+For example, in Nepal the Hindu goddess Gadhimai is honoured every five years with the slaughter of 250,000 animals.
 This practice was banned from 2015.
 Bali sacrifice today is common at the Sakta shrines of the Goddess Kali.
 However, animal sacrifice is illegal in India.